jcosborn/qex/src/experimental/graph/DESIGN.md

 a complete explicit tuple, not partial positional completion.
 Validate `IntegratorCoeffs` when constructing the run spec.

+`2MNp` is the momentum-first 2MN schedule; one procedure integrates both orderings with the same minimal-norm default lambda `0.1931833275037836`, and kicks apply the negated coefficient.
+Built with `trace = true`, every integrator records its force, kick, drift and force-gradient shift events as graph nodes; `tintegratoru1` replays them against the analytic U(1) dynamics, and plans root the event values to collect a complete trace.

 ## 14. Validation And Benchmarks

 See the [validation and benchmark protocol](graph_validation.md)